 It’s commonly accepted that all suit styles, however varied, can be reduced to three template fits that serve as their foundations.
-These three cuts have been named after the countries in which they originated: America, England, and Italy.
-This article will go in-depth, explaining each of these styles and their unique histories.
+These three general cuts have been named after the countries in which they originated: America, the UK, and Italy.

 What Is The Best Suit Cut For Your Body Type?